 Inbound firewall rules define the traffic allowed to the server on which ports and from which sources.
 If no inbound rules are configured, no incoming traffic is permitted.

-Outbound firewall rules define the traffic allowed to leave the server on which ports and to which destinations.
+Outbound firewall rules define the traffic allowed to leave the server and on which ports.
 If no outbound rules are configured, no outbound traffic is permitted.

 The DigitalOcean Cloud Firewall service is a separate firewall from any firewall software running on a Droplet, such as UFW or IPFire.
 Any rules created using the Cloud Firewall service are not reflected in the firewall software of the Droplets it protects.
 Additionally, if you are using both the Cloud Firewall service and a Droplet-based firewall software to protect your Droplets, ensure that the rules between the two firewalls do not conflict.